My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW03.jpg

-The Jam led a revival in Mod fashion, and therefore put forward a very different image with their suits and ties compared to the ripped and safety-pinned ensembles of their punk peers.
-However, where they fit in with punks was their political edge and aggressiveness, featuring strong guitar riffs built on classic R&B structures.
+The Jam led a revival in Mod fashion and therefore put forward a very different image with their suits and ties compared to the ripped and safety-pinned ensembles of their punk peers.
+However, the political edge and aggressiveness of the music, featuring strong guitar riffs built on classic R&B structures, was punk.
 Their first single, “In the City,” featured perspectives on the rising voice of English youth challenging authority: “In the city there's a thousand men in uniforms / And I've heard they now have the right to kill a man / We wanna say, we gonna tell ya / About the young idea.”
 The ensuing album of the same name contained more songs decrying the state of England, however was mixed with some elements of hope for a return to English glory rather than the pure disdain seen from the likes of The Sex Pistols.
 In this regard they were consistent with the views of their ‘60s influences such as The Kinks.

 “Away from the Numbers” showed the consummate blend of power chords from Weller mixed with R&B melodies that was the hallmark of early Jam recordings.
 The band’s more accessible brand of punk gave them early attention and chart success in England, with “In the City” reaching the top 40.